 Willow has never shied away from asking the tough questions.
 That’s a noble trait in anyone, but Willow is only 11 years old.
 She just sent a letter to the Surfrider Foundation (one of her favorite organizations) about her passion for surfing and protecting the ocean.
 Willow also asked the organization to stand behind its mission to protect the ocean by embracing an ethic of smaller families.
-Fair Start Movement stands behind Willow and all kids, who will have to live with the environment we leave for them.
+Having Kids stands behind Willow and all kids, who will have to live with the environment we leave for them.

 The Facts are Clear

 - The most effective way to address many of the impacts on our environment and other species, like climate change, is by choosing smaller families.
 In fact, it’s 20 times more effective than changing diet or forms of transportation.

 - By 2100 world population could vary by billions of people, depending on whether the average woman in the world today has one child more or one child fewer in her lifetime.